jtpio/jtpio.github.io/_drafts/2015-09-26-how-to-multiplayer-game-jam.md

 Jammer is obviously inspired by HappyFunTimes, but with the following goals in mind:

 - It should be possible to **put the game online** and allow many players to connect to different game sessions simultaneously, without interferring with each other.
 - Everything should be kept at the **strict minimum**.
-Only the networking part is supported, but stays easy to interface with a game engine like Phaser for example.
+Only the networking part is supported, but it is easy to interface with a game engine like Phaser for example.

 #### How it works